OneManMonkeySquad/UtilityAI/readme.md

-# Project Title
+# Cube.UtilityAI
-Bare-bonesutility ai implementation for [Unity3d](https://unity3d.com).
+Bare-bones utility ai implementation for [Unity3d](https://unity3d.com).

 ## Getting Started
 Unzip the repository to your Unity Assets oder any subfolder.
 Create a new Brain asset by right clicking into the project explorer, click Create/Cube.UnityAI/Brain.
 Double-click the Brain.
 The editor for the brain will open.
 Read the node descriptions below on what everything does.